Gaps & Punishes

 – Hamon Sweep

-Scorpion can also use Tsuka Poke after Misery Blade, which is a quick mid attack.
-Although it does not deal much damage, it gives Scorpion a safe way to cover up his gaps.
+Scorpion can also use his Tsuka Poke after Misery Blade, which is a quick mid attack.
+Although it does not deal much damage, it gives Scorpion a safe way to cover his gaps.
 If you attempt to interrupt his cancels or Flawless Block his strings, he can safely stop you with the Tsuka Poke.
-Because Tsuka Poke deals low damage, most of the time it’s best to ignore it and continue to try and interrupt Scorpion’s offense.
+While strong, the Tsuka Poke does not deal much damage so it can still worth trying to interrupt Scorpion’s offense.
 Depending on the distance and how it’s blocked, certain characters will also be able to cause the Tsuka Poke to whiff by moving backwards.
-If you notice that it whiffed, quickly punish Scorpion before he has a chance to recover.
+If you notice that the Tsuka Poke has whiffed, quickly use an advancing attack to punish Scorpion before he can recover.

-Misery Blade also gives Scorpion a 50/50 mix-up.
-When defending against Misery Blade, it’s best to block low, and block high on reaction to the overhead.
-The overhead is reactable as it has a start-up of 19 frames, while the low has a start-up of 13 frames.
-Be careful when trying to react to the mix-up because if Scorpion Amplifies the overhead, the Misery Blade will hit as a low.
-Similarly if he Amplifies the low, the Misery Blade will hit as an overhead.
+Misery Blade also gives Scorpion a mix-up between his Hate Strike and Hamon Sweep.
+When defending against Misery Blade, it’s best to block low and only block high on reaction to the overhead.
+The overhead is usually reactable as it has a start-up of 19 frames, while the low has a start-up of 13 frames hitting much earlier than the overhead.
+Be careful when trying to react to this mix-up because if Scorpion Amplifies the overhead, the Misery Blade will hit as a low instead.
+Similarly if he Amplifies the low, the Misery Blade will hit as an overhead instead.
 These mix-ups however do not yield much damage and are extremely punishable on block.

 Last Updated on July 8, 2020